KyrieWork/redisqueue/README.md

 - Redis connection failures with automatic retry
 - Message processing failures with proper error tracking
+- Task status persistence with automatic cleanup of old tasks
 - Memory management with configurable buffer sizes
 - Graceful shutdown with in-flight message completion
 - Comprehensive metrics for monitoring and alerting